islet-project/islet/doc/usecases/confidential_ml.md

 These problems mentioned by far have led us to try to find out a practical yet general solution that can cover every type of machine learning (from traditional to federated).
 And that solution is what we call *confidential machine learning* (shortly, *confidential ML*), which is based on *trusted execution environments (TEE)*.
 Admittedly, Confidential ML is not new and many companies working on TEE already have services that offer confidential ML but to some limited extent.
 Specifically, what most companies are caring about is only server-side aspects and device-side aspects have not been seriously considered, and thus they all fail to build an end-to-end confidential ML service.

-In this article, we're going to explore how ISLET makes a unique addition to confidential ML to accomplish a real end-to-end confidential ML service, ranging from traditional ML to federated learning.
+In this article, we're going to explore how Islet makes a unique addition to confidential ML to accomplish a real end-to-end confidential ML service, ranging from traditional ML to federated learning.

 ## Issues in traditional ML